KDIS-DSPPM/r-fundamentals/README.md

 ## Textbook

 I use the canonical R textbook written by Grolemund and Wickham.
 Wickham is the mastermind behind the tidyverse, the most popular data analysis framework in the R ecosystem.
-The book is **free and accessible online.** Almost all of the course contents used in this course are **free and accessible online** so that more students can easily access those materials regardless of their backgrounds.
+Almost all of the course contents used in this course, including the textbook, are **free and accessible online** so that more students can easily access those materials regardless of their backgrounds.

 * Garrett Grolemund and Hadley Wickham (2016).
 [R for Data Science](https://r4ds.had.co.nz/)